manish-vi/lstm_donors_choose/README.md

 1. Python 3: https://www.python.org/downloads/
 2. Anaconda: It will install ipython notebook and most of the libraries which are needed like sklearn, pandas, seaborn, matplotlib, numpy and scipy: https://www.anaconda.com/download/

+## Getting Started
+Start by downloading the project and run "LSTM_DC_Models.ipynb" file in ipython-notebook.

 ## Libraries
 * __Gensim:__ Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
 Target audience is the natural language processing (NLP) and information retrieval (IR) community.
     * pip install gensim
     * conda install -c conda-forge gensim
 * __Keras:__ Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
     * pip install Keras
-    * conda install -c conda-forge kera
+    * conda install -c conda-forge keras

 * __scikit-learn:__ scikit-learn is a Python module for machine learning built on top of SciPy.
     * pip install scikit-learn